N00BISINURGAME/anarchy/readme.md

 Then, go into `config.json` and input your bot's token and client ID into the specified fields.
 I will assume you know how to make a discord bot.

 Then, run `npm start` and things should work!

+## Hosting
+For hosting, I recommend using Sparkedhost.
+They have a $1/month plan that should be just fine for this bot.